edHelper.com

 By Jennifer Kenny

 1 Did you know that your respiratory system has the job of bringing oxygen into your body and then to every cell in your body?
 You probably did.
-Did you know, though, that your respiratory system is responsible as well for some of the strange noises your body makes?
-Two of these make sense when you think of the respiratory system – a cough and a sneeze.
-Three of the noises, though, may not make you think of the respiratory system – yawns, hiccups, and snoring.
+Did you know, though, that your respiratory system is also responsible for some of the strange noises your body makes?
+Two of these fit right in when you think of the respiratory system - a cough and a sneeze.
+Three of the noises, though, may not make you think of the respiratory system - yawns, hiccups, and snoring.

 3 A sneeze is also sudden and noisy.
 When you sneeze, your body gets rid of excess mucus or dust from your upper airways.
 The air comes out of your nose at 100 miles per hour.
-That's faster than the winds of a hurricane.
+That's faster than the winds of a category 1 hurricane!
 When your body sneezes, the back of your tongue blocks your airway.
-The abdomen muscles raise air pressure in the chest.
+The tightening of the abdomen muscles increases air pressure in the chest.
 This time the air does not rattle your vocal cords.
 Instead, the air blasts out through your nasal cavity.
 A sneeze carries mucus out of the body.
 This mucus carries germs.
 That's why you should always sneeze into a tissue.

 Paragraphs 4 to 6: